pearcej/cpp4python/_sources/Cpp4Python/firstcppprogram.rst

 Python program.
 The first thing you need to do with a C++ program is compile it.
 The first big difference between C++ and Python is that Python is an interpreted language.
-We could run our Python programs in the Python **interpreter** and we were quite happy to do that.
+We could run our Python programs in the Python **interpreter**, and we were often quite happy to do that.
 C++ makes running programs a two step process.

-First we must type the hello world program into a file and save that file using a name like ``hello.cpp`` Once we have saved the file we **compile** it either from the command line or from an IDE.
+First, we must type the hello
+world program into a file and save that file using a name like ``hello.cpp`` Once we have saved the file we **compile** it either from the command line or from an IDE.